joshmasterton/pikoria/README.md

   <img src="client/src/assets/pikoria.png" alt="Pikoria Logo" width="150" />
 </p>

 # Pikoria

-Pikoria is a personalized recommendation platform designed to match users with tailored suggestions based on their personality, interests, and preferences.
-By leveraging the power of AI, Pikoria helps users discover new products, services, or content that resonate with them, making decision-making easier and more enjoyable.
+Pikoria is a personalized recommendation platform designed to help users find movies, series, and games based on their tastes and preferences.
+With the ability to favorite recommendations, Pikoria makes it easy to keep track of the content you love, offering tailored suggestions that match your interests.
+Whether you're exploring new entertainment options or revisiting favorites, Pikoria streamlines your discovery process and keeps your favorites all in one place.

 ## Features

- - AI-Powered Recommendations: Get personalized suggestions based on your inputs.

 - User-Friendly Interface: A sleek and intuitive design for seamless interaction.

- - Dynamic Forms: Fill out forms about your interests or personality to generate tailored recommendations.
+- Filter results to get what you want.

 - Secure Authentication: Built-in authentication using Firebase for secure access.

 - Scalable Architecture: Dockerized setup for development and deployment.

 ## Tech Stack

 - Frontend: React, TypeScript, MUI (Material-UI).

 - Backend: Node.js, Express, PostgreSQL

 - Authentication: Firebase Authentication

- - Hosting: Vercel
+- Hosting: Vercel, Railway.

 - Testing: Vitest

 - Containerization: Docker